SumoLogic/sumologic-documentation/docs/send-data/opentelemetry-collector/install-collector-macos.md

 ## Troubleshooting

-To know about troubleshooting and solutions, refer to [Troubleshooting and FAQ](/docs/send-data/opentelemetry-collector/troubleshooting-faq)
+For information on troubleshooting and solutions, refer to [Troubleshooting and FAQ](/docs/send-data/opentelemetry-collector/troubleshooting-faq).